fresh lemon halves on a bamboo cutting board.

 • To use the pickles, use a clean utensil to remove a piece.
 The peel should separate from the inner part of the lemon easily.
 Traditionally, just the peel was chopped and used and the centers and seeds were discarded, though I often pick the seeds and any tough membranes out of the inner part and use that as well (especially in pureed salad dressings or sauces where the texture won't matter).

-Keyword fermentation, flavored salt, food preservation, salt-cured
+Keyword citrus, condiment, fermentation, finishing salt, flavored salt, food preservation, garnish, meyer lemon, pantry staples, salt-cured

 Tried this recipe?Let us know how it was!